Eileen Ford: Early life and education

-Eileen Cecile Ottensoser was born in Manhattan, New York City, and raised in suburban Great Neck on Long Island, the only daughter of four children of Loretta Marie (née Laine) and Nathaniel Otte.
+Eileen Cecile Ottensoser was born in Manhattan, New York City, and raised in suburban Great Neck on Long Island, the only daughter of four children of Loretta Marie (née Laine) and Nathaniel Ottensoser.
+Nathaniel was an "upmarket Jewish debt collector".
+Eileen took great pains to hide her Jewish heritage and would keep it a secret from her own children.

 She attended Barnard College, where she was a model during the summers of her freshman and sophomore years for Harry Conover's modeling agency, one of the first in the United States.
 She graduated from Barnard in 1943.
+She changed her last name to Otte and developed a WASP identity to avoid the Jewish Quota.
+She had a short-lived marriage with a naval officer, however, marriage ended when he was killed in 1944.

-The following year, in 1944, she met her future husband, Gerard "Jerry" Ford, at a drugstore near the Columbia University.
+Then, in 1944, she met her future husband, Gerard "Jerry" Ford, at a drugstore near Columbia University.
 They eloped, marrying in November 1944 in San Francisco.
 Shortly thereafter, Jerry, who was in the U.S. Navy, was deployed during World War II.

 Career

 With her husband Jerry deployed, Ford began her career as a secretary to photographer Elliot Clark, and then as a fashion stylist, copywriter, and fashion reporter for The Tobe Report.
 A pregnant Eileen then began working as a secretary for several models, taking calls at her father's New York City law office, and charging each model $65 to $75 monthly for administrative support.
 In March 1947, she gave birth to their first child, a daughter, Jamie.